damianhakert/damianhakert.github.io/source/jobs/source/jobs/employer-brand-specialist/index.html.md

 * Ability to build relationships with hiring managers and colleagues across multiple disciplines and timezones
 * Advanced working knowledge using an applicant tracking systems
 * Outstanding written and verbal communication skills across all levels
 * Willingness to learn and use software tools including Git and GitLab
-* Must be physically located in the Bay Area
 * College / University degree in Marketing, Human Resources or related field from an accredited institution preferred